 Although they appear aggressive, they are not; yet, they might be suspicious of unfamiliar faces.
 They are very protective and territorial but will never bite or attack.
 The Thai Bangkaew dogs can become excellent security dogs as they would not hesitate to bark loudly to alert you of danger.

 The dog is well known to be aggressive around other dogs but you can train and socialize it from an early age to not panic around other dogs.
 If you already have another pet, consider getting some other dog instead of a Thai Bangkaew.

 This dog has a medium-sized double coat that needed to be maintained regularly.
 To avoid tangles and knots, its coat should be brushed regularly.
 However, bathing is not necessary for this breed unless it gets into the mud; otherwise, it is best to bathe it every 6 to 8 weeks.
 Regular grooming is necessary for them in order to stay healthy and active.
 Check these Dog Grooming Tips.

-Rich nutrient food
+Rich nutrient food recommended

-Since they are energetic dogs and need plenty of physical activities, they should be fed with healthy and well-balanced food.
+Since they are energetic dogs and need plenty of physical activities, they should be fed healthy and well-balanced food.
 They will need two to three cups of food every day that must be full of nutrients.
 However, it is recommended to consult your vet and ask him/her about your dog’s diet.

 The Thai Bangkaew Dog is a stunning and energetic breed- ideal for athletic owners with sufficient time to exercise and train their dogs regularly.
 It is a preponderant breed that reacts well to strong parents that have significant obedience training expertise.